 Students in Year 2 who have been allowed to progress to the MSc may go on to undertake project work leading to the award of MSc.
-The project work will normally take place during an 11-week period from the beginning of June until mid-August in the same academic year and students are expected to be on campus full-time during this period and available for regular meetings with academic staff.
+The project work will normally take place during a 12-week period from the end of May until mid-August in the same academic year and students are expected to be on campus full-time during this period and available for regular meetings with academic staff.